Use the navigation panel on the left to find instructions, frequently asked questions, and fun kids curriculum.

 GROW ONE, GIVE ONE

 Did you notice our Grow One, Give One campaign on your Water Garden?
 At Back to the Roots, we're a small, passionate team on a mission to reconnect families back to where food comes from.
-As part of that mission, for every Indoor Gardening Kit product you post a photo with, we'll donate the same product & a custom curriculum to an elementary school classroom of your choice!
+Submit a photo of your Water Garden and you'll be entered to win a Water Garden for the elementary school classroom of your choice!
+1 classroom selected per month.
 Learn more and send us your photo at BacktotheRoots.com/GiveOne

 What is the Water Garden?